molbrain/MORE-RNAseq/README.md

 The workflow is the typical usage for MORE-RNAseq, so of course you can modify the pipeline and exchange the tools as you like.

 After creating the directory `Reference` and the subdirectory `Original`, Prepare the reference file in **`./Reference/Original`** by download.

 All data of Ensembl release 102 (which version used in this pipeline) are available from the URL below. http://nov2020.archive.ensembl.org/index.html

-**The reference genome DNA files (FASTA format) and the GTF files** in Ensembl release 102 are available in the below. http://nov2020.archive.ensembl.org/info/data/ftp/index.html
+**The reference genome DNA files (FASTA format) and the GTF files** in Ensembl release 102 are available below. http://nov2020.archive.ensembl.org/info/data/ftp/index.html

 For example, like the below command.